The Day of the Dead (Día de Muertos) Events and Art and Culture Festivals I Visited (referenced in this article)

 Tláhuac’s Día de Muertos Celebration

 In San Pedro Tláhuac’s (Tláhuac), street market vendors sold the various offerings for household and cemetery altars (ofrendas).
 The church, the Museo Regional de Tláhuac and other locations in town were decorated with papel picado (tissue paper decorations) and displayed grand ofrendas (offerings or altars).
-The Museum was celebrating their second annual Festival de Las Almas in which they honored the 100th anniversary of the death of the Mexican artist, José Guadalupe Posada, whose famous socially-satirical etching, La Calavera Catrina serves as a foundation of Mexico’s modern-day Day of the Dead celebration.
+The Museum was celebrating their second annual Festival de Las Almas in which they honored the 100th anniversary of the death of the Mexican artist, José Guadalupe Posada, whose famous socially-satirical etching, La Calavera Catrina serves as a foundation for Mexico’s modern-day Day of the Dead celebration.

 The Enchanted Cemetery